BDC Hamburger Icon

 • Email connectivity: Pipedrive’s email client and marketing suite are easy to use and intuitive.
 That’s very important because, in this digital age, email is sometimes the best way to generate cold leads and keep deals alive.

-• Phone connectivity: There’s a great selection of VoIP plug-ins available, so you can make and receive calls from the Pipedrive dashboard.
-There are also auto-dialers like Ring.io if you want to run an outbound telemarketing campaign through the CRM.
+• Phone connectivity: Pipedrive has an excellent selection of VoIP (Voice over Internet Protocol) plug-ins.
+This feature allows you to make and receive calls from the Pipedrive dashboard.
+Auto-dialer integrations like Ring.io are also available if you want to run an outbound telemarketing campaign through the CRM.

-• Multichannel connectivity: We like how you can communicate with clients directly by SMS, MMS, WhatsApp, social media messaging, web chat and more via Pipedrive’s CRM.
+• Multichannel connectivity: We like how Pipedrive’s CRM allows you to communicate with clients directly via SMS, MMS, WhatsApp, social media messaging, web chat and more.

-Salesforce and Pipedrive both excel in one-to-one communication and with marketing campaigns executed across multiple channels.
-However, Salesforce wins here primarily because of its inclusive 5,000 email-a-day allowance.
+Salesforce and Pipedrive both excel in one-to-one communication and marketing campaigns across multiple channels.
+Both rely heavily on third-party integrations, which work very well but may add to your monthly costs.
+However, Salesforce wins here primarily because of its impressive 5,000-email-per-day allowance.

 FYIDid you know